jac99/FootAndBall/README.md

 This will create a video with name given by *out_video* parameter with bounding boxes around the ball and players position.
 Detection confidence level (in 0..1 range) will be displayed above each bounding box.
+Videos with detection results on ISSIA-CNR dataset can ve downloaded here:
+<a href="visualization/results5.mp4>camera 5</a>,
+<a href="visualization/results6.mp4>camera 6</a>
+.

 ### Citation
 If you find our work useful in your research, please consider citing: